haraonline/TheBuilderPattern/README.md

 # The Builder Pattern (what, why, and when)

-The Builder pattern is useful in situations where there is a need to create complex objects with many parts or components.
+This is a simple example of how to use the creational pattern: builder pattern in C# The Builder pattern is useful in situations where there is a need to create complex objects with many parts or components.
 It is particularly useful when the construction process involves multiple steps or stages, and when there are multiple possible variations of the final object.

 Here are some specific situations where the Builder pattern can be beneficial: